scratchfoundation/scratch-agreements/.github/actions/cla-allowlist/README.md

 Enter this slightly-silly solution: this action just keeps track of the allow-list in a central location with the goal that we can access this central location without any extra secrets or tokens or anything.
 That should let us use it from a copy of the `signature-assistant.yml` workflow running in just about any repository.
 Fingers crossed.

+## When should I add a username to the allowlist?

+Add a username to the allowlist if:

+- it represents a bot
+- the Scratch Foundation already owns their contributions but they aren't available to sign the CLA

+That latter case includes folks who contributed as part of or on behalf of the Scratch Team before the CLA was in place.
+It does NOT include community members who contributed before the CLA was in place.

+If a former Scratch Team member is in this list and becomes an active third-party contributor under the same username, they should be removed from this allowlist and asked to sign the CLA.